Add a bookmark to get started

 About

-John has been recognized for securities litigation by both Chambers USA and The Legal 500 United States.
-Clients say he "is a very strong litigator.
-He's great on his feet in the courtroom and an excellent writer" and "is knowledgeable, strategic, and thinks outside of the box."
-The knowledge and experience he gained in financial institution litigation following the global financial crisis led to John's service as chairman of the Banking Law Committee of the Association of the Bar of the City of New York, where he led the Committee's advocacy work as amicus curiae and in legislative and regulatory comment letters.
+The knowledge and experience John gained in financial institution litigation following the global financial crisis led to his service as chairman of the Banking Law Committee of the Association of the Bar of the City of New York, where he led the Committee's advocacy work as amicus curiae and in legislative and regulatory comment letters.

 Bar admissionsNew YorkConnecticut

-CourtsSupreme Court of the United StatesUnited States Court of Appeals for the Second CircuitUnited States Court of Appeals for the Third CircuitUnited States Court of Appeals for the Fifth CircuitUnited States Court of Appeals for the Seventh CircuitUnited States Court of Appeals for the Tenth CircuitUnited States Court of Appeals for the District of Columbia CircuitUnited States District Court for the Southern District of New YorkUnited States District Court for the Eastern District of New YorkUnited States District Court for the District of ConnecticutUnited States District Court for the District of Colorado
+CourtsSupreme Court of the United StatesUnited States Court of Appeals for the District of Columbia CircuitUnited States Court of Appeals for the Second CircuitUnited States Court of Appeals for the Third CircuitUnited States Court of Appeals for the Fifth CircuitUnited States Court of Appeals for the Seventh CircuitUnited States Court of Appeals for the Tenth CircuitUnited States District Court for the Southern District of New YorkUnited States District Court for the Eastern District of New YorkUnited States District Court for the Northern District of New YorkUnited States District Court for the District of Connecticut

 REPRESENTATIVE MATTERS

 • Leading the representation of a global biopharmaceutical company in an action for alleged breach of an indenture governing a series of more than 700 million publicly traded contingent value rights issued in a strategic merger.
 The plaintiff alleges that our client breached its covenant to use "diligent efforts" to obtain FDA approval of a new product candidate in time to meet the payment contingency for the CVRs.
-We have filed a motion to dismiss the action for lack of federal subject matter jurisdiction because the alleged trustee plaintiff was not appointed in accordance with requirements of the governing indenture;
+We obtained dismissal of the action for lack of federal subject matter jurisdiction because the alleged trustee plaintiff was not appointed in accordance with requirements of the governing indenture.
+An appeal from that decision is pending in the Second Circuit

 • Represented the underwriter defendants in an alleged class action under the Securities Act challenging offering materials issued by two oil-and-gas royalty trusts.
 The court granted our motion to dismiss based on the plaintiffs' failure to comply with the notice and lead plaintiff requirements of the PSLRA.
-After a new plaintiff complied with those requirements in a second lawsuit, the court granted our motion to dismiss because the claims were barred by the statute of repose;
+After a new plaintiff complied with those requirements in a second lawsuit, the court granted our motion to dismiss because the claims were barred by the statute of repose

 • Represented a technology company and its directors and officers in a post-closing damages action asserting claims under Exchange Act § 14(a) on behalf of an alleged class for disclosure violations in the proxy statement for a going private merger.
-The court granted our motion to dismiss with prejudice notwithstanding an opinion in an earlier action in which the Delaware Court of Chancery denied a motion to dismiss a complaint that challenged the same merger disclosures;
+The court granted our motion to dismiss with prejudice notwithstanding an opinion in an earlier action in which the Delaware Court of Chancery denied a motion to dismiss a complaint that challenged the same merger disclosures

 Education